muratk5n/thirdwave/en/tweets/2022/week10.md

 ---

-Q is somewhat tougher to chew on maybe that's why is used in the idiom.
+Q is somewhat tougher to chew on too, maybe that's another why is used in the idiom.

 ---